Larsvanderlaan/causalGLM-depreciated-/README.md

 # causalGLM

-## Semiparametric generalized linear models for causal inference using targeted machine-learning
+## Semiparametric generalized linear models for causal inference using targeted auto-machine-learning

 Believe it or not, it is possible to get robust and efficient inference for causal quantities using machine-learning.
 In the search for causal answers, assuming parametric models is dangerous.
 With even a little bit confounding they can give remarkably incorrect answers.
 Rather than assuming a fully parametric model, instead assume a parametric model for only the feature of the data-generating distribution that you care about.
 That is, assume a semiparametric model!
 Let the data speak for itself and use machine-learning to model the nuisance features of the data that are not directly related to your causal question.